Patrik-Maniu/ConvoSimul/README.md

   - Save to JSON: will save current conversation in a file named <file name><number of saved in this session>.json in the directory .\conversations

 ## TODOs
-- FIX: importing conversations will not make the messages colored with the right colors
 - Use files (.pdf, .png etc...) as part of the starting input
 - Fix program not responding while waiting for API responce
 - Reduce technical debt